 - The schools are allowed to translate the first round problems to other languages, if necessary.

-At the beginning of the competition
+At the beginning and during the competition: general instructions

 - Because it is very important that each answer sheet has the name, address and school of the contestant written legibly on it, it is prudent to reserve around five minutes for filling in these details before the competition.